Compensation After a Fire Truck Crash in Ada, OK

 Emergency Vehicle Privileges

-Fire trucks responding to emergencies have specific legal privileges while engaged in emergency response.
+Fire trucks have special traffic law privileges while engaged in emergency response.

 - Speed limit exemptions